Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client baker update-restake True --sender bakerAccount

 Changes to the restake flag will take effect immediately; however, the changes start affecting baking and finalizing power in the epoch after next.
-The current value of the switch can be seen in the account information which can be queried using ``concordium-client``:
+The current value of the switch can be seen in the account information which you can query using ``concordium-client``:

 .. code-block:: console